oceanprotocol/ocean-node/docs/API.md

-Array of `ServiceJob`, **listing-sanitized**: `userData`, `dockerCmd`, `dockerEntrypoint`, `dockerfile` and `additionalDockerFiles` are stripped (identity, status, resources, endpoints and payment metadata are kept).
+Array of `ServiceJob`, **listing-sanitized**: `userData`, `dockerCmd`, `dockerEntrypoint`, `dockerfile` and `additionalDockerFiles` are stripped (identity, status, resources, endpoints, payment metadata and the owner's `metadata` are kept).
 Use the owner-scoped `serviceStatus` to see a service's own configuration.

 ---